tony-rowan/unity-webgl-performance/README.md

 # Unity Lighting Experiments
-A quick look at some lighting effects and how thye effect performance.
+A quick look at some lighting effects and how they effect performance.